andk123/andk123.github.io/posts/_posts/2019-12-23-ccontrol-as-inference.md

 description: >
   Description of the paper review
 ---
+In the context of...
+and after analyzing the different properties of ...
 Probabilistic inference can be used in a lot of [...] explain why we chose to do this.

 <html>